-If there are disagreements regarding the author order or author membership, a discussion should first happen between the concerned author and the first author in consultation with the core writing group team; it is recommended that this not occur over email.
-If the concerned author and the core writing group team cannot come to an agreement, then the full writing team should be consulted.
+If there are disagreements regarding the author order or author membership, a discussion should first happen between the concerned author and the first author; it is recommended that this not occur over email.
+If the concerned author and the first author cannot reach an agreement, the core writing group team may be brought into the discussion.
+If consensus is still not reached, then the full writing team should be consulted.
 If the full writing team cannot come to an agreement, the Co-Chairs of the appropriate Working Group (WG) should be brought in to help the team come to a resolution.

 Most, if not all disagreements should be resolved within the writing group team and WG leadership.
 If this fails, discussion should be brought to the PC.
 The PC may, upon consultation with the writing team members and WG Co-Chairs, bring a recommendation to the SLC for a majority vote.
 Every effort should be made to conduct a respectful, collaborative, and transparent process to resolve disputes, should they occur.